Richard Beamon Martin: Ordained ministry

 After graduation, Martin was ordained deacon on June 8, 1942, and priest in February 1943.
 His first assignment was as priest-in-charge of the Church of the Good Shepherd in Sumter, South Carolina, and St Augustine's Church in Wedgefield, South Carolina.
 In the meantime, he also was an educator of philosophy and English at Morris College.
 In 1944 he became rector of Grace Church in Norfolk, Virginia, and was also Archdeacon of Southern Virginia.
-Between 1963 and 1967 he served as rector of St Philip's Church in Brooklyn, New York, and between 1965 and 1967 he was also the archdeacon of Brooklyn.
+Between 1963 and 1967 he served as rector of St Philip's Church in Brooklyn, New York, and between 1965 and 1967 he was also the Archdeacon of Brooklyn.

 Bishop

 He was elected Suffragan Bishop of Long Island in 1966 and was consecrated on February 2, 1967, by Presiding Bishop John E. Hines in the Cathedral of the Incarnation in Garden City, New York.
 During his time as bishop, he was known for his reconciling spirit and as an advocate for recruitment, training and deployment of Black people seeking Holy Orders.
 His autobiography was published in 2006, when he was 93.
+He was a president of the Bible and Common Prayer Book Society.